 Once the ground mixture is made, you should heat it in a small pot and then add the vegetables.
 Once the vegetables are cooked, the meat and peanut butter mixture should simmer.
 Another version of the dish uses pork or seafood instead of beef.
 This type uses shrimp, crab, or other seafood.
 The beef should be cut into equal portions, as beef shanks tend to cook longer.
 Be sure to use a thick-cut boneless chuck.

-Another way to cook the beef is to steam the oxtails in a pressure cooker.
+Another way to cook the beef is to steam the oxtails in a best pressure cooker.
 This process can take 45 to an hour.
 Then, remove the bones and cut the meat into pieces.
 Once the chicken is done cooking, the chicken is ready to serve.
 If you plan to serve the dish with rice, you can reheat the bowl of kare-kare in a slow cooker.
 The meat will fall off the bone, and the mixture will keep in the fridge for up to four days.

 There are other ways to make kare.
 The first option is to add glutinous rice flour to the peanut slurry.
 Heat the mixture until it turns brown.
 Typically, a lot of rice flour is used for this dish, but you can use any kind of rice flour you want.
 Just be sure to add rock salt to the tripe before serving.
 It will give the curry the right texture and flavor.